 - Buses to and from Nayapul: NPR 275

 - Others: The cost of stay and food keeps increasing as we go higher up as everything after Bamboo is carried by porters.
-I spent on an average NPR 600 which is less than what I spent in Pokhara.
+I spent on an average NPR 600 per day which is less than what I spent in Pokhara.

 - Stay until Upper Sinuwa can be bargained for free if you eat at their place.

 - Thermals: My plans to visit Nepal cemented in Varanasi which is not the best place to do gear shopping, so I purchased Jockey’s thermals.
-My regular travel gear has jockey’s top and quechua’s bottoms.
+My regular travel gear has jockey’s top and Quechua’s bottoms.
 These two are not great either but I can use the bottom as leggings if it gets too hot to wear two layers.

-P.S: I purchased men’s top as the jockey’s women thermals does not come in full sleeve and has a neckline so deep that it makes me question the entire intent of this thermal top.
+P.S: I purchased men’s top as the jockey’s women thermals do not come in full sleeve and has a neckline so deep that it makes me question the entire intent of this thermal top.